-Art Deco Black Onyx and Diamond Dress-Set, Circa 1930
+Stewart Dawson Art Deco Black Onyx Diamond and White...

 A French, Art Deco, black onyx, diamond, frosted rock crystal and gold dress-set, by Georges Thibault, with flat circular black onyx centres, surrounded by rose-cut diamonds, in platinum, millegrain edged, pavé settings, with frosted rock crystal borders.
 The pair of cufflinks has bar fittings.
 The pair of collar studs has hinged fittings, marked HR, patent Bte SGDG.
 The four buttons have simple loops for the split pin fittings.
 Each piece is marked with French eagle marks for 18ct gold and maker's marks, except for the button fittings, which are not gold and are probably plated brass, circa 1925.